 Tips on Visiting the Carlsbad Flower Fields

-It’s that time of year again!
-The Carlsbad Flower Fields visiting season is finally here!
+It’s that time of year again.
+The Carlsbad Flower Fields visiting season is almost here!
 Over 50 acres of giant Tecolote Ranunculus in North San Diego County bloom for 6-8 weeks out of the year.
 It’s one of the best spring activities in Southern California and this San Diego local is here to help you with everything you need to know before visiting.
-In this “Locals Guide to Visiting the Carlsbad Flower Fields” I’ll share all the tips, when to visit, and what to expect for the 2022 season.
+With all the rain SoCal has had in the past few weeks will make for an extra blooming season.
+In this “Complete Guide to Visiting the Carlsbad Flower Fields” I’ll share all the tips, when to visit, and what to expect for the 2023 season.

 About The Flower Fields

 The Carlsbad Flower Fields have been in production for almost 85 years.
 A horticulturist settled here in the 1920s and started planting ranunculus seeds in rows next to a small vegetable farm, Carlsbad ranch.
 It was a labor of love to get to where it’s at today.
 But skip to the present day and now there are thirteen color variations and over 50 acres of beautiful flowers that we get to experience for years to come.
 It’s reminiscent of a flower field in Europe and is such a fun activity for everyone to enjoy!